SHOOF-Engine/emails/README.md

 >	Kindly show that the company care about the client.

 ## Confirmation
-> Sent when customers complete a specific action or to confirm the purchase, shipping...etc
+> Sent when customers complete a specific action or to confirm the purchase, shipping...etc.

+## Seasonal
+>	Content related to current events (ex: Christmas, Women's Rights Day, etc.).

+## Newsletter

+> Informs subscribers of new products, promotions, dates to remember, company news.

+> Can contain Gifs, mini-quizzes, statistics, videos, etc.

+> Pushing content to customers.

+> Share any new pieces of information of company or industry.

+> Sent periodically (ex: weekly, monthly, etc.).